Secondary insurance

 When two health insurance providers work together in this way to provide coverage, this is called coordination of benefits.
-Insurance providers can thereby avoid duplicate payments for claims.
-This doesn’t mean that you get double the payments or reimbursements; however, it may help cover health care costs if one plan has better coverage for a service than the other plan.
+Insurance providers can avoid duplicate payments for claims.
+This doesn’t mean that you get double the payments or reimbursements, but it may help cover healthcare costs if one plan has better coverage for a service than the other.

 Supplementary insurance, like vision, dental, or accident coverage, is also sometimes referred to as secondary insurance.